£/$/€100 off your first WeRoad with code WEROADER100

 We dry off, grab a bite, and we're ready for the next stop of the day.
 A leisurely stroll around Lagoa das Furnas will lead us to discover the calderas, or fumaroles, little craters filled with rainwater that bubble thanks to the heat from underground.
 Beyond these magical steaming pools, the lake offers many other points of interest set within a volcanic landscape enhanced by the abundant local vegetation that we've come to appreciate.

-WeRoad group trip: swimming in a natural pool at the foot of a waterfall, surrounded by lush green forest.
+A WeRoad group trip swimming in a natural thermal pool with a waterfall, surrounded by a dense green forest.

 Day 7